Tau Beta Pi Leadership

 He received his bachelor of science in electrical engineering from Iowa State University, where he was chapter president and a founding member of the PrISUm solar car team.
 He also has a master's degree in mechanical engineering and management from MIT.

-Mike is part of a 3-generation ΤΒΠ family, with his father a Sigma Tau member and his two sons members of ΤΒΠ.
-He previosuly served for two years as a District 7 Director and for 24 years as an Engineering Futures Facilitator.
-He has been married to his wife Michelle for 25 years and also has a daughter that is pursuing an engineering degree in college.
+Mike is part of a 3-generation ΤΒΠ family; his father was a Sigma Tau member at South Dakota School of Mines (SD A), and his three children (2 mechanical engineers, 1 software programmer) are also members of the Michigan Gamma chapter of ΤΒΠ.
+He previously served for two years as a District 7 Director and for 24 years as an Engineering Futures Facilitator.

 Russ W. Pierce, began serving as a ΤΒΠ